dotnet/docs/docs/core/versions/index.md

 ### Shipping a patch release

-After shipping a major release of .NET Core (such as, version 2.0.0), patch-level changes are made to .NET Core libraries to fix bugs and improve performance and reliability (no new APIs).
+After shipping a major release of .NET Core, such as version 2.0.0, patch-level changes are made to .NET Core libraries to fix bugs and improve performance and reliability.
+That means that no new APIs are introduced.
 The various metapackages are updated to reference the updated .NET Core library packages.
 The metapackages are versioned as patch updates (`MAJOR.MINOR.PATCH`).
 Target frameworks are never updated as part of patch releases.
 A new .NET Core distribution is released with a version number that matches that of the `Microsoft.NETCore.App` metapackage.

 ### Shipping a minor release